zaryif/ForensicSteganographySuite/README.md

 For optimal Operational Security (OpSec), it is recommended to execute the Web implementation within a volatile memory environment (e.g., Tails OS).

-1. Navigate to the `web/` directory.
+1. Navigate to the root directory.
 2. Launch `index.html` in a modern web browser.
 3. Disconnect network interfaces to ensure an air-gapped environment.